 Even the best content or product will have minimal impact without the proper activities to build awareness.
 No co-marketing strategy would be complete without detailed plans for joint promotion.
 While the preferred channels and methodology depend greatly on your unique situation, options include Google PPC ads, social media ads and organic social media campaigns, email blasts, sponsored posts, press releases, and more.

 It’s a good idea to connect with your partner to determine the best-fit promotion vehicle for your partnership.
 Your collaborators’ past strategies may have differing success levels than your own, and their marketing team structure could potentially supplement your weaknesses.
 Co-marketing presents the unique opportunity for organizations to bounce around ideas, learn from one another, and leverage resources otherwise unavailable, so make sure to maximize such rewards!

-Best Practices for Effective Co-Marketing
+Best Practices for Effective Co-Marketing in 2023

 Discuss Shared Goals

 Co-marketing shouldn’t be one-sided.
 Both partners should stand to benefit from the campaign, so discuss your goals ahead of time.
 If you look to collect email addresses and your partner just wants to generate new backlinks, you might not be able to achieve both objectives.